jessepav/lacygoill-wiki-backup/floating_point/math.md

 1 and 1.1 are significant resp. up to the ones and tenths place.
-Of  the two,  the  least accurate  is  the ones  place, so  the  result must  be significant up to ones place.
+Of  the two,  the  least accurate  is  the ones  place, so  the  result must  be significant up to the ones place.

 ### `1.0 + 1.1`?